 Graffiti, whose roots lay Ancient Egypt, Ancient Greece, and the Roman Empire, is prevalent throughout New York State.
 From the concrete walls of New York City’s boroughs to a train bridge in the North Country to a former grain processing plant in Buffalo, the mixture of mystery, color and illegitimacy is almost always sure to turn heads of passers by.
 Though the process of doing graffiti is sometimes illegal, it is increasingly more common to be commissioned as private or public art.
 But why?

-Professor Wolf explains:
+Professor Wolf of SUNY New Paltz explains:

 For example, if your graffiti, as a mark on someone else’s property, is meant as a political statement against property ownership, the graffiti also takes possession (symbolically, at least) of this property.
 On the other hand, if your graffiti appears on a wall of a derelict building, it may remind us that we are neither caring for our property nor respecting how its neglect might negatively affect the community.